albavilanova/eonet-api-explorer/README.md

 <img src="./images/home.png" alt="Home page of EONET API Explorer" width="100%" height="100%">

-Each event can be accessed by clicking on the corresponding pop-ups and get detailed information.
+Each event can be accessed by clicking on its corresponding pop-up and get detailed information.

 <img src="./images/event.png" alt="Event page of EONET API Explorer" width="100%" height="100%">